an-anime-team/anime-games-launcher/games/README.md

 };

 type SettingsEntryReactivity =
-    // Do not refresh game status after changing this entry.
+    // Do not refresh game info after changing this entry.
     | 'none'

-    // Refresh game status after closing the settings window.
+    // Refresh game info after closing the settings window.
 This is the
     // default value.
     | 'relaxed'

     // Reload whole settings layout immediately after changing this settings
-    // entry and refresh game status after closing it.
+    // entry and refresh game info after closing it.
     | 'release';

 type SettingsEntryVariant =